 Of course Mladinska Knjiga publishes a range to suit all moods and tastes, from intellectually-challenging books to relaxing entertainments.
 Our list of translated global bestsellers includes Dan Brown, James Patterson, John Grisham, Michael Crichton, Tess Gerritsen, Henning Mankell, Stephanie Meyer, and Kate Mosse.

 We are especially proud of supporting and publishing major original projects of national importance, such as the Encyclopaedia of Slovenia (in 16 volumes), the Atlas of Slovenia, the major three-volume encyclopaedia Slovenski Veliki Leksikon, and the luxury Slovenian edition of the Bible, to name a few.

 The general reference section offers a diverse range of content: large illustrated encyclopaedias, cookbooks, gardening manuals, tourist guides, reference books for parents and educators, reference books for healthy lifestyles, and books in the fields of self-awareness and personal development and growth.

 Mladinska Knjiga Založba is the leading Slovenian publisher of magazines for children and youth, and in recent years it has been focusing on publishing textbooks for primary and secondary schools.

-In 2010, Mladinska Knjiga Založba celebrated its 65th anniversary.
+In 2015, Mladinska Knjiga Založba will celebrate its 70th anniversary.
 It maintains its position as the leading publishing house in Slovenia.